runtimeverification/iele-semantics/iele.md

 ### Log Operations

-During execution of a transaction some things are recorded in the substate log (Section 6.1 in yellowpaper).
+During execution of a transaction some things are recorded in the substate log.
 This is a right cons-list of `SubstateLogEntry` (which contains the account ID along with the specified portions of the `wordStack` and `localMem`).

+The `log` instruction logs an entire memory cell to the substate log with zero to four log topics.

 ```{.k .uiuck .rvk}
     syntax SubstateLogEntry ::= "{" Int "|" WordStack "|" WordStack "}"